scarletxxsky/Twine/README.md

 ## Privacy Policy

-Twine internally uses some of your data, just to work properly.
+Twine internally has access to some of your data, just to work properly.
 Examples include:
-- Your E-Mail address (or S-User, I guess)
-- Session data (Cookies, CSRF-Tokens)
+- Session data (Cookies, CSRF-Tokens, Your E-Mail Address)

-This data will never be used other than for it's intended purposes (i.e. functioning) The Chrome Web Store may collect additional data, which I cannot do anything about, unfortunately.
+This will only ever be used for it's intended purposes (i.e. providing Twine's functionality) The Chrome Web Store may collect additional data, which I cannot do anything about, unfortunately.